rslvn/nuxt-typescript-ssr-firebase-auth/README.md

     - [modules](./functions/modules): Shared types and functions between front-end and back-end (firebase-functions and nuxt serverMiddleware)
         - [types-module](./functions/modules/types-module): has all shared types (enums, interfaces, constants)
         - [handlers-module](./functions/modules/handlers-module): has all express handlers.
 Also, has all backend services like firebase-admin and firestore
-    - src: the source of the functions
+    - `src`: the source of the functions
 - [src](./src): nuxt application

 ```shell script